raghav-sesh/terraform-gke/README.md

 # How to run
-Setup gcloud and authenticate to your GCP account
+1. Setup gcloud and authenticate to your GCP account
 >gcloud init
 >
 >gcloud auth application-default login

-Select the correct GCP project
+2. Select the correct GCP project
 >gcloud config set project project-name

-Apply the Terraform configuration to provision the cluster.
+3. Edit Terraform variables in deployments/test.tfvars as applicable.

-Note: Cluster name can be modified as required in the deployments/test.tfvars variable
+4. Apply the Terraform configuration to provision the cluster.

 >terraform init
 >
 >terraform apply -var-file=./deployments/test.tfvars